govindrai/phase-0-handbook/solo-challenges.md

 ## Code Review and Feedback

-You will receive a code review and feedback on each solo challenge.
+You will receive a code review and feedback on some of your solo challenges (we'll link you to a form to submit at the end of the challenge in those cases).
 Each guide has their own style, but many will focus on what you can do to improve.